 Below, we describe each testing metric in more detail and explain more about what traits we were evaluating.
 We did our best to approximate the average runner's needs, allotting weighted percentages of the following categories to each product's final score.
-"Comfort" and "Breathability," therefore, were each designated 30% of each shirt's numerical score, while "Drying Speed" and "Features and Versatility" were each given 20%.
+"Comfort" and "Breathability," therefore, were each designated 30% of each shirt's numerical score, while "Drying Speed" and "Features & Versatility" were each given 20%.
 If you're looking for something a bit more well-rounded, you'll want to focus your attention more on the "Features and Versatility" section.
 If heat is a big issue where you live, "Breathability" may be worth more than 30% to you.
 Only you can know your particular apparel needs, so we encourage you to keep reading to get the skinny on each scoring metric and to delve into each product's full-length individual review for all the details.

 As with many of our reviews here at OutdoorGearLab, we found running shirts available in a very wide price range.
 Our most expensive shirts were almost three times the price of our least expensive ones, but would they perform three times better?
-Our strategy with this review, as is our standard, was to test every product as blindly as possible.
-We truly wanted to know how well each product worked, regardless of price.
-Our testers tried to be as objective as possible, though we had our guesses about price based on the manufacturer.
+As is our policy, we tried to test every product as blindly as possible, without knowing the price.
 Once we were done testing, we started factoring in price.
 We consider "value" to be how well a product performs in comparison to its peers in direct relation to its price.
 After months of testing, we found that the North Face Reaxion, at just $28, was an amazing value.
 On the other hand, our testers just couldn't get enough of the Patagonia Windchaser, despite its steep price tag.
 Similarly, for winter, the Best Buy winning Brooks Notch Thermal is a steep $75, though it is definitely more affordable than the $90-Top Pick Under Armour ColdGear Reactor.
 If you're on a tight budget, or if you're just not sure how much you're willing to commit to a running-specific wardrobe, take a look at the chart below to directly compare performance scores to cost.